Healthy Habits Lower Your Cancer Risk

 - Talk with your doctor about a weight loss plan.
 Ask about recommendations for a nutritious diet and a maintainable exercise regimen.
 With the help of your doctor, set realistic goals.
 Remember, weight loss is most effective and most likely to be permanent when it involves life style changes and occurs steadily over a planned period of time.

-- Work with a weight loss buddy.
-Losing weight with a buddy can increase your weight loss success.
+- Losing weight with a buddy can increase your weight loss success.
 Choose someone who shares your goal and who you can count on to encourage you with your plan.
 In choosing a buddy, define what type of encouragement works best for you.
 “For some people, it means hearing kind and supportive words; for others, it means having someone come by and literally drag them out of the house and to the gym.
-As long as both buddies know what the other needs and expects, then they can be there for each other.” (http://www.webmd.com/diet/choosing-weight-loss-buddy?page=1)
+As long as both buddies know what the other needs and expects, then they can be there for each other.” (source: webmd)

 - Eat a healthy diet.
 A diet high in whole-grain fiber, lean proteins and colorful fruits and vegetables and low in saturated and trans fats, cholesterol, sodium and added sugars can greatly improve health in general.